-A conservatory allows you to bridge the gap between the inside and outside.
+A lean-to conservatory roof replacement allows you to better bridge the gap between the inside and outside.
 Imagine having a lean-to glazed dining area, linking the kitchen to the garden.

-You can easily build a continuation of flooring from home to conservatory, making the space unified for a seamless look.
+You can easily build a continuation of flooring from home to conservatory with a lean-to conservatory roof replacement, making the space unified for a seamless look.